-To explain what is meant by 'keeping something private'.
-To identify when people might want or need to keep something private.
-To know to tell a trusted adult if they are unsure or worried. after them in school and outside of school (immediate family or wider family networks).
+To identify the people who look after them in school and outside of school (immediate family or wider family networks).
 Identify who they can go to if they are worried or nervous about being unsafe and how important it is.